We have information you must know before you buy the R8.

 The R-Tronic is not an automatic transmission but rather an automated 6-speed manual that does the clutch and shifting for you.
 The R-Tronic relieves the driver of two-foot coordination.
 It may be better around a racetrack because it shifts so quickly, almost violently, and you can keep both hands on the wheel, but on most public byways it's clunky, slow and doesn't feel much more advanced than a Smart's transmission.
 We've found that partially lifting off the gas when changing gears will smooth things somewhat.
 We've also found this type of transmission awkward when maneuvering in and out of tight places that require moving fore and aft, such as pulling into a tight parking space or garage; it lacks the precision and speed of either a manual or an automatic in such situations.

-The Audi R8 does what you expect from a high-performance sports car: it goes like Meat Loaf's second album title, changes direction like a K Street spin wizard and stops as well as it stops traffic and draws admiring stares.
-And it does so with daily livability, turn-key reliability, and perhaps in your style more than any other.
-You could drive it to the office in the rain, go parts shopping, then do a few laps at your favorite track all in one day, changing nothing more than the radio station or iPod track.
+The Audi R8 is fast and agile, stops quickly and draws admiring stares.
+And it does so with daily livability and turn-key reliability.
+You could drive one of these to the office in the rain, go parts shopping, then do a few laps at your favorite track all in one day, changing nothing more than the radio station or iPod track.
+The R8 is an exotic that doesn't need to be treated like one.

 G.R.
 Whale filed this NewCarTestDrive.com report after his test drives of R8 Spyder and coupe models with V8s and V10s in Southern California.